Disaster Information Specialization

 Before submitting your application:

-- Complete required courses and credits for the Basic or Advanced level.
+- Complete required courses and credits for Level I or II

 - Collect course completion certificates for FEMA and UVA Health courses (“Disaster Health Information: The Basics,” “In Case of Emergencies (COOP),” “A Seat at the Table: Working with the Disaster Workforce”).
 Also, collect certificates for any MLA and NNLM courses not credited in your MEDLIB-ED transcript.